 - Bachelor’s degree in History, History Education, or a related field preferred; significant progress toward such a degree will be considered

 - Ability to teach both history and government required; teaching experience strongly preferred

 - Commitment to the school’s core values of diversity, excellence, personal responsibility, stewardship, creativity, and mutual respect, support, and trust

 - Background check and current authorization to be employed in the U.S. required

 University High School of Indiana is an independent college preparatory school located in Carmel, IN.
-University High School offers an excellent salary and benefits package.
+University High School offers a competitive salary package.

-Applications are being reviewed now, and the position will remain posted until filled.
+Applications will be reviewed beginning in late June, and the position will remain posted until filled.

 Why Do Teachers Love Working at University?